EmmaWoods73/IST652---Scripting-for-Data-Analysis/README.md

 Key skills: Data acquisition, data munging, MongoDB, Pandas, NLTK for NLP techniques for unstructured (text) data

-TO ACCESS THIS PROJECT: 1) "Emma_Woods_Final_Project.pdf" is the final project report.
-2) "Emma_Woods_Final_Project.ppt" is the final project presentation.
-3) "Emma_Woods_Final_Project.ipyb" is the Python script in Jupyter Notebook.
+TO ACCESS THIS PROJECT: 1) "Emma_Woods_Final_Project.docx" is the final project report.
+2) "Emma_Woods_Final_Project.pptx" is the final project presentation.
+3) "Emma_Woods_Final_Project.ipynb" is the Python script in Jupyter Notebook.